Kovero Heritage Farm

 - It is possible to look around the grounds from a wheelchair, but it is difficult to get into some of the farm's buildings due to their high stone foundations and steps.

-- The closest toilet for the disabled is at Kovero parking place.
+- The closest accessible toilet is at Kovero parking place.

 Kovero Buildings and the Farmyard